 - First-time users choose Sign Up.
 If you’ve already signed up, please log in.

-- Provide the appropriate information.
+- Complete the Application Form.
+Provide the appropriate information in each of the sections provided.
 Click “Continue” after completing each section.

 - You can confirm your progress via bullets on the left side of the application.
 The bullets turn green when the section is complete.

 - The application questions are generated based on the program and the information you provide.